voilacode/authmini/DEVELOPER_REFERENCE.md

 ## Project Introduction

 AuthMini V2 is an enhanced full-stack authentication application that builds on V1, designed as an educational tool to teach intermediate web development concepts.
 It extends V1’s core authentication features (registration, login, logout, admin user listing) with **profile management**, **enhanced admin capabilities**, **improved UX**, **service layer architecture**, **basic testing**, and **CI/CD deployment**.
-Built with **Fastify** (backend), **Alpine.js** (frontend), **SQLite** (database), and **ES Modules (ESM)**, it maintains a single-server setup hosted at [https://github.com/voilacode/authmini](https://github.com/voilacode/authmini) under the MIT license.
+Built with **Fastify** (backend), **Alpine.js** (frontend), **SQLite** (database), and **ES Modules (ESM)**, it maintains a single-server setup hosted at [https://github.com/voilacode/authmini/tree/v2](https://github.com/voilacode/authmini/tree/v2) under the MIT license.
 AuthMini V2 serves as a stepping stone for learning professional coding practices, testing, and deployment, preparing developers for scalable systems like AuthCloud.

 ### What is AuthMini V2?

 AuthMini V2 is a robust, self-contained web application demonstrating an advanced authentication system.
 It allows users to register, log in, view/edit profiles, change passwords, and manage settings (e.g., theme preference), while admins can search/filter users, enable/disable accounts, and view activity logs.
 The app uses a single Fastify server to handle API endpoints (`/api/*`) and a frontend single-page application (SPA) at `/`.
-Its **19-file structure** (13 from V1 plus 6 new/modified files) and additional dependencies (ESLint, Jest, Supertest) balance complexity with accessibility, making it ideal for intermediate learners, developers prototyping features, and LLMs generating consistent code.
+Its **20-file structure** (15 from V1 plus 5 new files, including `LEARNING_GUIDE.md`) and additional dependencies (ESLint, Jest, Supertest) balance complexity with accessibility, making it ideal for intermediate learners, developers prototyping features, and LLMs generating consistent code.

 ### How is AuthMini V2 Used?